GoncaloJardim/ironhack-v4-data-lessons/FAQ.md

 ### Probability Distributions summary for different types of data and nature of underlying process

+These probability distributions are good at modelling real-life events because their underlying assumptions closely follow what happens in reality.

+* Discrete Data (Countable Outcomes)
+    * Bernoulli: Single binary outcome (success/failure).
+This works if the probability of success/failure doesn't change as you try multiple times, i.e. the events are independent of each other.
+    * Binomial: Number of successes in a fixed number of trials.
+    * Poisson: Number of events occurring in a fixed time/space interval.
+    * Geometric: Number of trials until the first success.
+* Continuous Data (Uncountable, Real Numbers)
+    * Uniform: All values in a range are equally likely.
+    * Normal (Gaussian): Data clusters symmetrically around a mean.
+    * Exponential: Models time until an event occurs (e.g., failure rate).
+    * Gamma: Generalization of the exponential, useful for waiting times.
+    * Beta: Models probabilities or proportions.
+* Other Specialized Distributions
+    * Log-Normal: Used when data is skewed and follows a multiplicative process.
+    * Weibull: Common in reliability analysis for failure times.
+    * Multinomial: Extension of binomial for multiple categorical outcomes.

 ### Is there a complementary function to cdf?  (sf(x) = 1 - cdf(x))

 ### Vanguard project